Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 I’m a buyer I’m a vendor

-8 things to do on a Cotswolds rainy day
+Things to do on a rainy day in The Cotswolds

 Don't let a downpour or forecast drizzle rain on your parade!
 Whilst known for its gorgeous countryside and storybook villages, a trip to The Cotswolds is just as special on a rainy day when getting outside and exploring isn’t as simple.
-From spending time in boutique shops set along idyllic high streets to decadent afternoon teas, historic experiences and a spot of culture and luxury, here are our recommendations on what you could get up to on a rainy day in The Cotswolds.
+Here are our recommendations on what you could get up to on a rainy day in The Cotswolds.

 Boutique shopping in Burford